Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Tabular softmax parametrization: dimension-free global convergence

-As shown in Lemma~\ref{lem.improvement} in Section~\ref{subsec.softmax.pf}, the reward and utility value functions are coupled and the natural policy gradient method in the unconstrained setting does not provide monotonic improvement to either of them~\cite[Section~5.3]{agarwal2019optimality}.
-To address this challenge, we introduce a new line of non-convex analysis by bridging the online regret analysis in unconstrained MDPs~\citep{even2009online,agarwal2019optimality} and the Lagrangian methods in constrained optimization~\citep{beck2017first}.
-To bound the optimality gap, via a drift analysis of the dual update we first establish the bounded average performance in Lemma~\ref{lem.average.performance} in Section~\ref{subsec.softmax.pf}.
-Furthermore, instead of using methods from constrained convex optimization~\citep{mahdavi2012trading,yu2017online,wei2019online,yuan2018online}, which either require extra assumptions or have slow convergence rate, under strong duality we establish that the constraint violation for nonconvex Problem~\eqref{eq.cmdp.p} converges with the same rate as the optimality gap.
+As shown in Lemma~\ref{lem.improvement} in Section~\ref{subsec.softmax.pf}, the reward and utility value functions are coupled, and the natural policy gradient method in the unconstrained setting does not provide monotonic improvement to either of them~\cite[Section~5.3]{agarwal2021optimality}.
+To address this challenge, we introduce a new line of nonconvex analysis by bridging the online regret analysis in unconstrained MDPs~\citep{even2009online,agarwal2021optimality} and the Lagrangian methods in constrained optimization~\citep{beck2017first}.
+To bound the optimality gap, via a drift analysis of the dual update, we first establish the bounded average performance in Lemma~\ref{lem.average.performance} in Section~\ref{subsec.softmax.pf}.
+Furthermore, instead of using methods from constrained convex optimization~\citep{mahdavi2012trading,yu2017online,wei2019online,yuan2018online}, which either require extra assumptions or have a slow convergence rate, under strong duality, we establish that the constraint violation for the nonconvex problem~\eqref{eq.cmdp.p} converges with the same rate as the optimality gap.
 To the best of our knowledge, this appears to be the first such result for nonconvex constrained optimization problems.
-Finally, since local TRPO update can be well approximated by NPG update when the stepsize is small~\citep{schulman2015trust}, our NPG-based analysis also suggests convergence of constrained policy optimization~\citep{achiam2017constrained,yang2020projection}.